The Minimal Search Space for Conditional Causal Bandits: Graphical Characterization of the mGISS

-\paragraph{Goal} Our aim is to develop a method to identify, based on a causal graph $G$, the smallest set of nodes that are ``worth testing'' when attempting to maximize $Y$ by performing one atomic intervention.
+\textbf{Goal}\ \ Our aim is to develop a method to identify, based on a causal graph $G$, the smallest set of nodes that are ``worth testing'' when attempting to maximize $Y$ by performing one single-node intervention.
 Specifically, regardless of the structural causal model $\C$ associated with $G$, we want to ensure that the optimal intervention can be discovered within this selected set of nodes.
 We define this set as follows: \begin{definition}[GISS and mGISS] Let $G$ be a DAG with set of nodes $\mathbf{V}$.
 A \emph{globally interventionally superior set (GISS)} of $G$ relative to $Y$, is a subset $\mathbf{U}$ of $\mathbf{V}\setminus \{Y\}$ satisfying $\mathbf{U} \intsup_{Y} (\mathbf{V} \setminus\{Y\}) \setminus \mathbf{U}$.
-A \emph{minimal globally interventionally superior set (mGISS)} is a GISS which is minimal with respect to set inclusion. \end{definition}

-This set is unique, so that we can talk of \emph{the} minimal globally interventionally superior set.
+A \emph{minimal globally interventionally superior set (mGISS)} is a GISS which is minimal with respect to set inclusion. \end{definition} This set is unique, so that we can talk of \emph{the} minimal globally interventionally superior set.

+As a sketch of the argument: if $A$ and $B$ were distinct minimal GISS, pick $X \in B \setminus A$.
+Since $A$ is globally superior, some $Z \in A$ dominates $X$.
+Now, either $Z \in B$ already, or $B$ dominates $Z$ via some $X' \in B$, and transitivity gives $X' \succeq_Y X$.
+This produces two distinct comparable nodes inside $B$.
+But a minimal GISS contains no two comparable nodes (dropping the dominated one would still leave a GISS), so no two distinct minimal sets can exist.

-\begin{restatable}[Uniqueness of the mGISS]{proposition}{uniquenessmgiss} Let $G$ be a DAG and $Y$ a node of $G$.
+\begin{restatable}[Uniqueness of the mGISS]{proposition}{uniquenessmgiss} Let $G$ be a DAG and $Y$ a node of $G$ with at least one parent.
 The minimal globally interventionally superior set of $G$ relative to $Y$ is unique.
-We denote it by $\mGISS_{Y}(G)$ \end{restatable}
+We denote it by $\mGISS_{Y}(G)$. \end{restatable}

+We now develop the intuition behind the machinery we introduce to arrive at a graphical characterization of the mGISS.
+Recall that, by \Cref{prop:cond-vs-atomic}, we can rely on intuition about deterministic causal systems and atomic interventions throughout.